MSallermann/chemfit/docs/src/usage/objective_functions.rst

 Why do we care?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Obviously this example makes it seem like the :py:class:`~chemfit.combined_objective_function.CombinedObjectiveFunction` is not useful.
-After all, we could have just defined it ourselves without bothering with an additional class
+After all, we could have just defined it ourselves like so

 .. code-block:: python